 Keep your audience up to date on the latest and greatest of your products or services.
-Then take the next step and share best practices on how to use them.
+Then take the next step and share best practices for using them.

 4. Celebrating company wins and milestones.

 Give an inside look at your company’s mission and vision.
-Don’t be shy to celebrate the company wins and show gratitude to followers and customers for helping you achieve your goals.
+Don’t be shy to celebrate the company wins and thank followers and customers for helping you achieve your goals.

 5. Highlighting company leaders

 People buy from people, not companies.
-Humanize your brand and allow your audience to take a peek inside your company culture while simultaneously highlighting your best employees as thought leaders.
+Humanize your brand and allow your audience to peek inside your company culture while highlighting your best employees as thought leaders.